measurement-kit/measurement-kit/doc/api/common/fapply_with_callback.md

 # DESCRIPTION

-The `fapply_with_callback` template function applies to functor passed as its first argument the other arguments according as follows:
+The `fapply_with_callback` template function applies to functor passed as its first argument the other arguments as follows:

 - The variadic list of arguments `args...` will be passed first